jhiney/NothingBeatsTheBell/README.md

 # Nothing Beats The Bell

 A node package made purely for fun, and the desire to Live Mas&reg; in all aspects of life.
 I make no claims that this is using best practices as I am constantly learning what those are.
-If you would like to contribute to this package, please let me know!
+If you would like to contribute to this package, please let me know.

 Install using npm:

  `$ npm install nothing-beats-the-bell`

+## Basic Examples:

 ```javascript
 var NBTB = require('nothing-beats-the-bell')